 Please be prepared!
 Making a trip to Long Island (whether to camp or just for the day) requires planning and preparation.
 Daily tidal changes and sudden weather events can adversely affect your trip.
 The mudflats are messy, difficult, and can be dangerous as the mud often acts similar to quicksand.
 We suggest bringing a tide table, weather radio, and a reliable communication device (cell service is not guaranteed).
+Download the latest tide chart.

 Know Before You Go